 You’ll never forget a good sports coach.

-As a role that contributes to the health and wellbeing of young people, it is a highly rewarding career choice with many opportunities for professional growth and development.
+As a role that contributes to the health and wellbeing of young people, sports coaching is a highly rewarding career choice with many opportunities for professional growth and development.

 Sports coaches benefit from a broad range of qualities and passion in abundance.
 These qualities include:

-Here at Premier Education, coaches will have some of these qualities when they start working for us but we ensure there are plenty of opportunities to develop these important skills along the way.
+Here at Premier Education, coaches will have some of these qualities when they start working for us but we ensure there are plenty of opportunities to develop these key skills along the way.

-The job of the sports coach is to help participants to realise their potential.
+The job of the sports coach is to help participants to realise their full potential.

 They are responsible for the planning, organisation and delivery of impactful physical activity programmes which are engaging and exciting for students yet grounded in foundational principles of participation, teamwork, perseverance, resilience and growth.